Södra Hestra Church

 The Södra Hestra Church (Södra Hestra Kyrka) or the Broaryd Church (Broaryds Kyrka) is a church building in Broaryd, Sweden surrounded by a cultural heritage graveyard.

 Original church

-A timber church at this location dates back to 13th century.
-By the end of 13th century, the timber church was replaced with a stone church.
-The current church was built 1827-1830 and inaugurated in 1835.
+A timber church at this location dates back to the 13th century.
+By the end of the 13th century, the timber church was replaced with a stone church.
+The current church was built between 1827 and 1830 and inaugurated in 1835.